How to Clear Cloudy Pool Water (3 Quick & Easy Methods)

 Pools can be annoying.
 One night you go to bed and everything looks great.
 The next day, you wake up and the water is cloudy.
 If you do nothing about the murky water, chances are it will continue to cloud up.
 If you need some quick and easy ways to clear up your pool and some reasons as to why it may have happened, we are here to help.

-Three Quick & Easy Methods to Clear Up Your Pool Water
+Top 3 Methods to Clear Up Your Pool Water: